Boyle-Lab/Boyle-Lab.github.io/_posts/2018/2018-01-19-TFBS_Grammar_Pub.md

 - Papers
 ---

 Our paper studying the conservation of how transcription factors work in a coordinated fashion to regulate gene expression is published in Nucleic Acids Research.
-You can also see it on our <a href="http://boylelab.org/publications.html">publications page</a>.
+This study learns a regulatory “grammar” from transcription factor co-binding patterns in human and mouse cells.
+These combinations of factors predict regulatory function more reliably than sequence position alone and reveal how conserved logic and species-specific rewiring jointly shape gene expression and disease risk.
+Congratulations to Adam on leading this work!